 “No.” She brushes past him to the hallway for her coat, then stops for a brief moment and looks back.
 “I have to try to talk to her again.”

 “I don’t think she wants to, Deb.
 I have seen this attitude in a lot of kids her age.”
 He crosses his arms.
 “It takes time to thaw.
 You have to consider-”

 “I’m sorry.
 I’ll see you Monday, okay?”
 And then she is out the door and into the white.

 It is also a world of cold, of icicles on roofs, of road signs glazed over.
 But it is a cold that clears the mind.

-Deborah spits out the pills and heads for home.
+Deborah spits out the pill and heads for home.